on-site/guards.js/README.markdown

 * **always**: Always fail, no matter what.
 This guard must be removed of the elements it guards removed for it to pass.

+* **different**: Every field must have a different value.
+This is meaningless as a non-grouped guard, so it should be grouped among a set of inputs that all need unique values.

 * **disallow**: If the value matches one of the given list, the value is considered invalid.